Table of Contents

 In younger or more athletic bodies, this tends to get injured by reaching and twisting.
 For example, changing a high light bulb, painting the edge of the roof, or putting a serving dish back on a high shelf.
 Additionally, turning awkwardly with a shifting balance makes this injury more likely.
 The quick adjustments to posture recruit and overwork less active muscles and joints.

-In more sedentary bodies, this can be activated by some unusual spring cleaning that involves “getting under things” and “giving them a good scrubbing.”
+In more sedentary bodies, this activates by some unusual spring cleaning that involves “getting under things” and “giving them a good scrubbing.”
 Those activities also create more stress on these muscles that erect the spine.

 Chronic Slouching

-In older, more sedentary bodies, this is often a problem with a chronically slumped posture.
+Often, in older, more sedentary bodies, a chronically slumped posture aggravates hip pain..
 Leaning forward for long periods has two problems.
 First, it over-stretches low back muscles that are slow to recover.
 Secondly, the leaning indicates that your back fatigues and may need strengthening or support.

 One More Thing…